cosme12/SimpleCoin/README.md

 ## Contribution

+Major code modifcations by HourGlss to change proof of work, memory usage, enable networking, and blockchain validation

 Anybody is welcome to collaborate in this project.
 Feel free to push any pull request (even if you are new to coding).
 See ```CONTRIBUTING.md``` to learn how to contribute.

 Note: the idea of this project is to build a **really simple** blockchain system, so make sure all your code is easy to read (avoid too much code in 1 line) and don't introduce complex updates if they are not critical.
 In other words, keep it simple.